Social integration

 Social integration is the process during which newcomers or minorities are incorporated into the social structure of the host society.

 Social integration, together with economic integration and identity integration, are three main dimensions of a newcomers' experiences in the society that is receiving them.
-A higher extent of social integration contributes to a closer social distance between groups and more consistent values and practices.
-Bringing together various ethnic groups irrespective of language, caste, creed, etc., without losing one's identity.
-It gives access to all areas of community life and eliminates segregation.
+A higher extent of social integration contributes to a closer social distance between groups and more consistent values and practices, bringing together various ethnic groups irrespective of language, caste, creed, etc. It gives newcomers access to all areas of community life and eliminates segregation.

 In a broader view, social integration is a dynamic and structured process in which all members participate in dialogue to achieve and maintain peaceful social relations.
 Social integration does not mean forced assimilation.
 Social integration is focused on the need to move toward a safe, stable and just society by mending conditions of social conflict, social disintegration, social exclusion, social fragmentation, exclusion and polarization, and by expanding and strengthening conditions of social integration towards peaceful social relations of coexistence, collaboration and cohesion.